temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

   - operation-guide
   - filtered-lists
   - visibility
+ssdi:
+  - Support for Cassandra as a Visbility database will be deprecated from Temporal Server v1.21 onwards.
+Check Server release notes for updates.
+  - We recommend migrating from Cassandra to any of the other supported databases for Visibility.
 ---

 You can set Cassandra as your [Visibility store](/concepts/what-is-visibility).
 Verify [supported versions](#supported-databases) before you proceed.

 Advanced Visibility is not supported with Cassandra.

-To enable Advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch, as your Advanced Visibility store.
+To enable advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch, as your Visibility store.
+To migrate from Cassandra to a supported SQL database, see LINK.
 We recommend using Elasticsearch for any Temporal Cluster setup that handles more than a few Workflow Executions because it supports the request load on the Visibility store and helps optimize performance.

 **Persistence configuration**